Databricks Unity Catalog 101: A Complete Overview (2025)

 6) Object Model

 Databricks Unity Catalog organizes your data and AI assets into a hierarchical structure: Metastore ► Catalog ► Schema ► Tables, Views, Volumes, and Models.
-At the top level, you have the metastore, which contains your schemas.
-Within each schema, you can have tables, views, or volumes (for unstructured data).
-To reference any asset, you use a three-part naming convention: <catalog>.<schema>.<asset>.
-We will dive deeper into the object model in Unity Catalog in next section
+At the top level, you have the metastore, which serves as the top-level container for metadata and exposes the three-level namespace.
+Within each catalog, you have schemas (databases), and within each schema, you can have tables, views, or volumes (for unstructured data).
+To reference any asset, you use a three-part naming convention: <catalog>.<schema>.<asset>

 7) Operational Intelligence

-Databricks Unity Catalog provides AI-powered monitoring and observability capabilities that give you deep insights into your data and AI assets.
-You can set up active alerts, track data lineage at the column level, and gain comprehensive visibility into how your assets are being used and managed.
+Databricks Unity Catalog, in conjunction with broader Databricks platform capabilities like Lakehouse Monitoring, provides AI-powered monitoring and observability.
+This gives you deep insights into your data and AI assets, allowing you to set up active alerts, track data lineage at the column level, and gain comprehensive visibility into asset usage and management.

 Databricks Unity Catalog Object Model